akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 :::

 ::: warning
 For “media file” attribute, PIM API exposes a URL.
-As Akeneo PIM is not a CDN, this URL is not a public URL and can’t be used directly by your eCommerce solution.
+As Akeneo PIM is not a CDN, this URL is **NOT a public URL** and can’t be used directly by your eCommerce solution.
 :::

 ### Manage Video/File mapping